PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

 the ordered pair pMI not in all positions but only in word-final positions (environment filtering is irrelevant for word-internal co-occurrence pMI).
 Let's assume we calculate pMI of the bigram [ʃ,i] in the mini corpus below.
 For the purpose of presentation, each word occurs once in the corpus and transcriptions contain word boundaries (#) on both sides, contra the default setting for word boundaries.
+In this table, we will include both word boundaries as potential elements of bigrams (e.g. in this table, the word [#ʃi#] contains three bigrams, [#ʃ], [ʃi], and [i#]), though we will subsequently discuss other options.
+See step 6 of "Calculating mutual information in the GUI" (**Word boundary count**) for general information.

 +--------+------------+------+-----------+-------------+----------+----------+-----------+
 |  Word  |  Trans.    | Freq.| Num. seg. | Num. bigram | Num. [ʃ] | Num. [i] | Num. [ʃi] |